meganedesigns/keysocket/README.md

 # Usage

-1. Install extension from the [chrome web store][crx].
+1. Download or clone this repo locally
+2. Open a browser tab to [chrome://extensions](chrome://extensions)
+3. Click “Developer mode” in the top right
+4. Click “Load unpacked extension…” and select the extension’s directory
+5. Your extension should now appear at the top of the list
-2. Edit the `Keyboard shortcuts` to give Keysocket 'Global' permissions
+6. Edit the `Keyboard shortcuts` to give Keysocket 'Global' permissions
     * Open a browser tab to [chrome://extensions](chrome://extensions)
     * Scroll to the bottom & click `Keyboard shortcuts`
     * Find `Keysocket Media Keys` and change each desired key to `Global`

+*Note: After updating the extension with new supported sites, you will need to return to [chrome://extensions](chrome://extensions) and reload the page.
+Chrome will reload your extension.*

 # API